NxtGen-Arena/SFDCDev401/Documentation/Apex/Constructors-And-Methods.md

 # Constructors and Methods

+Constructors and Methods helps initialize data and process calculations.
+Access modifiers for classes, methods and variables control the visibility and accessibility of classes, variables, and methods in Apex.
+They ensure encapsulation and help in enforcing data hiding and abstraction principles.

+Helps Break down complex functionalities into smaller, modular components (classes and methods) for better maintainability and reusability.

 <h2>Constructors</h2>
 A constructor is a special method that is invoked when an object of a class is created.
 It is used to initialize the object’s state.
 In Apex, constructors have the same name as the class and do not have a return type.
 There are two types of constructors: default constructor and parameterized constructor.